akeneo/pim-docs/cookbook/import_export/product-export.rst

             arguments:
                 - '@pim_connector.writer.file.file_exporter'

-This service first merges all used columns in different rows and add missing cells for the rows, then it writes the csv file.
+This service first merges all used columns in different rows and adds missing cells for the rows, then it writes the csv file.

 .. code-block:: php